splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/java/auto-instrumentation-java-k8s.rst

    helm install splunk-otel-collector -f ./values.yaml splunk-otel-collector-chart/splunk-otel-collector --namespace monitoring

-You can change the name of the Collector and the namespace in which you install the Collector.
+You can change the name of the Collector instance and the namespace in which you install the Collector.

-For example, to change the name of the Collector to ``otel-collector`` and install it in the ``o11y``` namespace, use the following command:
+For example, to change the name of the Collector instance to ``otel-collector`` and install it in the ``o11y`` namespace, use the following command:

 .. code-block:: bash